Gold Migration Lawyers has closed. Our team is here to support their former clients. Get a FREE Consultation

 You can check your visa application status by logging into your ImmiAccount.
 The status may appear as ‘Received’, ‘Initial Assessment’, or ‘Further Assessment’.
 It is generally advisable not to contact the Department for a progress update unless your application has exceeded the standard processing times for your visa subclass.

-Yes, you can upload additional supporting documents through the ‘Attach documents’ section in your ImmiAccount at any time before a decision is made.
+Yes, you can upload additional documents through the 'Attach documents' section in your ImmiAccount at any time before a decision is made.
 This is useful if your circumstances change or if you obtain stronger evidence to support your claims.
 Ensuring you have provided all required documents is essential.

 The final decision, whether it is a visa grant or a refusal, will be sent to you in writing through your ImmiAccount.
 If your application is successful, the notification will include your visa details, the date your visa expires, and any applicable visa conditions.